 Avoiding fluoride is nothing new to Savers.
 Here are some tips:

 - Don't drink more than one or two cups of green or black tea a day, as the leaves contain fluoride.
 If you want to drink more than that, replace them with herbal teas.

 - Use fluoride-free toothpaste (ever look at the warning on fluoride toothpaste?
 It says not to ingest!).

-- Drink distilled water with a few drops of lemon juice, not fluoridated tap water.
+- Drink distilled or reverse osmosis water with a few drops of lemon juice, not fluoridated tap water.

 - Try to eat organic produce whenever possible, which is grown in healthy soils not saturated with synthetic, fluoride-containing fertilizers.

-Refined, white sugar is found in an enormous number of food products, including foods that are not sweet, such as frozen dinners.
+Refined, white sugar is found in a large number of processed food products, including foods that are not sweet, such as frozen dinners.
 It’s essentially pure sucrose, isolated from the sugar cane plant, beets, and, in the form of corn syrup.

 It’s no secret that sugar is harmful to your health and particularly to your bones.
 It suppresses your immune system by competing with Vitamin C, and sugar can even affect your brain by bonding with proteins to form AGEs (Advanced Glycation End products).